rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - TODO - More operational data on the subscription load and performance.

-- All YANG Push Lite configuration is under a new *datastore-telemetry* presence container
+- All YANG Push v2 configuration is under a new *datastore-telemetry* presence container

 # Subscription Errors (from RFC 8641)